Advertisement

 Warning

-If you have, or suspect you have, asthma or related obstructive respiratory symptoms, discuss with your doctor the options of any breathing methods you may want to consider.
-Do not attempt to practise the Buteyko breathing technique without first consulting your doctor and under no circumstances change the dosage of your asthma medication without consulting your doctor.
+If you have, or suspect you have, asthma or related obstructive respiratory symptoms, discuss with your doctor any breathing methods you may want to consider.
+Do not attempt to practise the Buteyko breathing technique without first consulting your doctor.
+Under no circumstances should you stop taking or change the dosage of your asthma medicines without consulting your doctor.